nitinkumar30/auto-book-covid-vaccine-slots/README.md

 > 🔊 Special thanks to [Pallupz](https://github.com/pallupz/covid-vaccine-booking) 💝

+## What's the use | What's this 👋

+- Are you not getting slot for your vaccination?
+- Are your logging every day to book slot for vaccine?
+- Are you 18+ but not getting single open slot?
+- Are you a programmer or have some knowledge of python?
+- Are you a registered 'cowin.gov.in' user?

+#### Then you're in correct place.

+> - This project will automatically book a slot for vaccine available in your area.
+> - This script will ask whether you need to auto book your slot or not
+> - You can even save the input you've given
+> - Completely dependent upon the registration part you've done already
+> - Will ask for OTP needed for logging you in
+> - Your data is saved in your system only

 ## Screenshots
 - **Entering mobile number initially**
 <img width="832" alt="Enter mobile number" src="https://user-images.githubusercontent.com/40369168/119012676-dcd28200-b9b3-11eb-8bdc-77d7eca07bef.PNG">